 Business Succession Planning

 Families whose wealth is generated chiefly by a business enterprise face a range of specialized problems when considering the succession of the business enterprise.
 The transfer of one’s business to successors or family members should be done with careful consideration for not only the legal, financial and tax details, but also taking into account family dynamics and the unique characteristics of the business.
-Our lawyers:

 - Draft agreements to restrict the transfer of business interests or allow or require the redemption or cross-purchase of those interests in order to assure continuity in management and succession to control.